panoply/syncify/readme.md

 ## Paths

-The `paths` option allows you to define a custom set of paths that point to theme specific files contained within your defined `input` directory.
+The `paths` option allows you to define a custom set of path locations which point to theme specific files contained within your defined `input` directory.
 Syncify does not require you set a development structure consistent with that required by Shopify because files are re-routed to the standard theme structure.
 Each path option accepts an `array` of glob ([anymatch](https://www.npmjs.com/package/anymatch)) patterns.
 By default, Syncify assumes you are using the basic-bitch (default) structure.

 <!-- prettier-ignore -->
 ```json